viaacode/documentation-jekyll/docs/instroom/sip/minimale_sip_0.1.md

 ## Abstract

 The meemoo Submission Information Package (henceforth SIP) specification describes how data and metadata should be packaged when delivered to meemoo for ingest.
-It can be used to create SIPs of simple (i.e. _enkelvoudige_; consisting of a single media file with accompanying metadata) objects.
+It can be used to create SIPs of simple (i.e. consisting of a single media file and accompanying metadata files) objects.
 Furthermore, it establishes a common base for the development of so-called content profiles or SIP extensions for the ingest of specific use-cases (e.g. newspapers, 3D objects etc.).

 ## Overview